Software

 The LL4IR API can be used by researchers to perform several actions such as obtaining queries, documents and feedback and to update runs.
 The API is RESTful, that is, everything is implemented as HTTP request, and we use the request types GET, PUT and DELETE.

-The source code is available from bitbucket.
 It has mainly been developed by Anne Schuth and Krisztian Balog.

 Lerot: an Online Learning to Rank Framework

 Lerot is a framework, designed to run experiments on online learning to rank methods for information retrieval.
-It has
+It has mainly been developed by Katja Hofmann and Anne Schuth.
+The source code of Lerot is available from bitbucket.
+A paper describing Lerot is published in the Living Labs Workshop at CIKM’13:

 - A. Schuth, K. Hofmann, S. Whiteson, M. de Rijke.
 Lerot: an Online Learning to Rank Framework In Living Labs for Information Retrieval Evaluation workshop at CIKM’13, 2013